Governance

 Before joining Brown Harris Stevens in 2014, Hilary was a marketing executive and Director of Sales for Bristol Plaza’s developer, Milstein Properties, working with the managing partner and senior executives in launching the luxury condominium at 200 East 65th Street.
 Responsible for the development, marketing and management of the thirty-day minimum stay concept, she successfully reached a global market of multinational corporations, the diplomatic corps, the entertainment industry and private individuals.

 Born and educated in England, Hilary began her career in the film industry and has held positions with Columbia Pictures, 20th Century Fox and Warner Brothers.
 Fluent in French, she lived in Paris for four years until Warner Brothers brought her to the States to work in their New York office.
+She subsequently founded her own theater company and produced Off-Broadway plays by Samuel Beckett, Jean Reavy and the Obie Award winning Hess, written and performed by Michael Burrell.

-Ms. James, who has been a member of the Paris American Club since 1995, serves as its Vice President and plans and coordinates Club events.
+Ms. James, who has been a member of the Paris American Club since 1995, serves as its Vice President and plans and coordinates many Club events.

 Advisory Committees